julianthome/biofuzz/README.md

 cd biofuzz
 ```

-After that, the absolute paths of WebScarab and the BioFuzz toolkit have to be set within the `pom.xml` file.
+After that, the absolute paths of WebScarab and the BioFuzz toolkit have to be set within the `pom.xml` file; then BioFuzz can be compiled by invoking `mvn compile`.

 ```xml
 <dependency>